mrjones2014/dash.nvim/README.md

 This method (`require('libdash_nivm').query`) takes 3 arguments: the search text, the current buffer type, and a boolean indicatign whether to disable filetype filtering (e.g. command was run with bang, `:Dash!`).
-The implementation internally calls `require('dash.config')` to get the configuration table.

 ```lua
 local libdash = require('libdash_nvim')